manupanu/FoosLadder/README.md

 - [Docker](https://www.docker.com/get-started) installed
 - (Optional) [Docker Compose](https://docs.docker.com/compose/) for multi-container management
-- A `.env.local` file in the project root with your Supabase credentials and app password, or set the environment variables directly
+- A `.env` file in the project root with your Supabase credentials, app password and Cloudflare Tunnel token, or set the environment variables directly

 ### 1. Build and Run with Docker (Standalone)